Table of Contents

 This guitar takes on the classic dreadnought form, hailed in the music scene for its hearty and evenly-toned sound.
 But here’s the twist.
 An innovative armrest for that extra touch of comfort when you’re strumming away.

 Now, let’s talk about the top layer, made of solid Sitka spruce.
 Famous for its brilliant, crystal-clear sound, this wood type comes alive in the Academy 10e.
-The back and sides?
-Crafted from layered sapele, bringing a toasty, full-bodied undertone to each note.
+The back and sidesn are made from layered sapele, bringing a full-bodied undertone to each note.

-The star feature?
-Undoubtedly, it’s the low action of this guitar.
-Strings snuggled close to the fretboard mean less effort and more comfort for your fingers.
-So, whether you’re a newbie finding your rhythm or a seasoned player, the Academy 10e makes playing feel like a breeze.
+The star feature is undoubtedly, the low action of this guitar.
+Strings this close to the fretboard mean less effort and more comfort for your fingers.
+The Academy 10e makes playing feel like a breeze.

 The Yamaha FG800

 One of the key features of the FG800 is its solid spruce top.
 Spruce wood is famous for its crisp and clear tonality, and it truly shines in this guitar.
-The back and sides are crafted from nato wood, contributing a deep, rich undertone to the complete sonic picture.
+The back and sides are crafted from nato wood, contributing a deep, rich undertone to the sound.

 But where the FG800 truly excels is in its ease of use.
 The strings are easy to press down, thanks to the guitar’s low action, reducing the strain on your fingers.

 The FG800 doesn’t come with electronics, offering you a purely acoustic performance.
-But don’t fret!
-The guitar is already remarkable in its acoustic form, and if you desire amplified sound, you can always add a pickup.
+But the guitar is already remarkable in its acoustic form, and if you desire amplified sound, you can always add a pickup.

 Martin LX1E